benmvp/slides/2017/fstoco/iso-react.md

 NOTES:
 - Node is needed to render React components server-side because we need a full-fledged JS interpreter
 - Typically, with "Isomorphic React" you would have a Node/Express web server
-- With help of routing lib like `react-router`, render components to a string included in HTML response
+- With help of routing lib like `react-router`, render App to a string included in HTML response
 - BUT Because Eventbrite has existed for a decade, our backend isn’t Node

 /////